 Lemon Olive Chicken Breasts

 - 4 boneless skinless chicken breasts if you prefer bone-in breasts or thighs, they are perfectly fine, but just adjust the baking time to reach 165 F on a meat thermometer.

-- 1 lb. pitted green olives preferably Mt.
-Athos, but any green olive will work
+- 1 cup pitted green olives preferably Mt.
+Athos, Castelvetrano or, your favorite green olive

 - 2 shallots peeled and cut into eighths, lengthwise

 - 4 parsley sprigs